whatisnuclear/website/space.md

 thermal generator (RTG).
 These devices use radioactive isotopes produced in nuclear reactors on Earth (usually Plutonium-238) coupled to a device that can convert heat directly to electricity.
-RTGs are kind of like really long-lived batteries that can provide tens or hundreds of Watts for decades.
+RTGs are kind of like really long-lived batteries that can provide tens or hundreds of watts for decades.

 ## Nuclear reactors in space